xwp/stream/readme.txt

 === Stream ===
-Contributors:      X-team, fjarrett, westonruter, shadyvb
+Contributors:      x-team, fjarrett, westonruter, shadyvb
-Tags:              stream, user activity, log, notification Requires at least: 3.6
+Tags:              stream, activity, analytics, log, users, notification Requires at least: 3.6
 Tested up to:      3.7.1
 Stable tag:        trunk
 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Steam plugin for WordPress
+Track and monitor every change made on your WordPress site.
+All logged-in user activity is recorded and organized by action and context for easy filtering.
+Developers can extend Stream with custom connectors to log any kind of action.

 == Description ==